-I am currently accepting new clients for Embodied coaching sessions
+I am currently accepting new clients for Embodied coaching and realization process sessions

 What is an embodied coaching session?